LearnTeachCode/intro-javascript-class/week-5/5-2-nasa-api.md

 ## Challenge 7:

-Using Chrome or `curl` via command line, request another random photo from NASA, ***but this time use your own API key*** instead of the demo key.
+Using Chrome (navigate to the URL) or using `curl` via command line, request another random photo from NASA, ***but this time use your own API key*** instead of the demo key.

 Check the response headers (using `curl` or Chrome's network tab) to confirm how many API requests you're now allowed to make each hour! *The difference is astronomical!*